tsrobinson/quantum/README.md

-# quantum
+# quantum coding

-Trying out the qiskit package
+This repo contains my early efforts to learn a bit of qiskit and quantum computing